FAQs

 What support is provided for students with additional needs?

-Our Learning Support Department currently has six Learning Support Assistants and, along with the SENCO and Assistant SENCO, they provide coordination of needs and some in-class support.
+Our Learning Support department currently has seven Learning Support Assistants and Teaching Assistants and, along with the SENCO and Assistant SENCO, they provide coordination of needs and in-class support.
 There is a range of smaller group interventions which take place to support a variety of learning needs.
-We provide support through high-quality teaching for all, and individual class teachers are guided by the Learning Support Department to differentiate work as appropriate.
+We provide support through high-quality teaching for all, and individual class teachers are guided by the Learning Support department to differentiate work as appropriate.

 What support is available for students who have pastoral and emotional needs?